gbrlprs/gbrlprs/README.md

 </p>

 <p align="center">
- I’m a security-focused computer science student and researcher interested in offensive security, open-source intelligence, and the growing overlap between artificial intelligence and cybersecurity. my work is centered on learning by constructing, testing, and deconstructing real systems.
+ I’m a cybersecurity researcher interested in offensive security, open-source intelligence, and the growing overlap between artificial intelligence and cybersecurity. my work is centered on learning by constructing, testing, and deconstructing real systems.
 </p>

 <hr>